lingliw/panTool/README.md

   virtual-machines-arm-deployment.md
   virtual-machines-azure-resource-manager-architecture.md
 ```
-* Run the command `python padocTool.py`, and the converted **docx** file will be in the same directory with markdown files.
+* Run the command `python padocTool.py`, then converted **docx** file will be in the same directory with original markdown file.
-* Error message will be printed to the console, you can find which file has converted failed.
+* Error message will be printed to the console, you can find which file was converted failed by checking the file names under *Error files:* and see detail message above it.
 ```python
   get directory **virtual-machines**
   Change dir to *azure-content-mooncake-prrticles*